eduvpn/documentation/SAML.md

 change that change the `attribute` value under `MellonAuthentication`.

-If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /admin>` section in `/etc/httpd/conf.d/vpn.example.conf` and figure out the attribute values that are associated with the administrator(s).
+If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /vpn-admin-portal>` section in `/etc/httpd/conf.d/vpn.example.conf` and figure out the attribute values that are associated with the administrator(s).

 Also modify `/etc/vpn-admin-portal/default/config.php` in the same way as the user portal.

-**NOTE** if you want to restrict access to the admin portal, you MUST also set some mechanism, either through userId or entitlement authorization, see the example configuration file in `/etc/vpn-admin-portal/default/config.php`!
+**NOTE** if you want to allow access to the admin portal, you MUST also set some mechanism, either through userId or entitlement authorization, see the example configuration file in `/usr/share/doc/vpn-admin-portal-VERSION/config.php.example`!